 We will negotiate the timing for evaluation work with you to accommodate the needs of our evaluators, the schools they are currently involved with and your circumstances.

 What is involved in the support and induction programme?

 The National Induction programme will involve three / four days in our National Office at the end of a school term.
 The content of the programme will cover:

 - ERO as an organisation and our role and mandate in the Education Act

 - Treaty of Waitangi commitment

-- culturally and contextually responsive evaluation
+- Culturally and contextually responsive evaluation

-- evaluation in the New Zealand education context
+- Evaluation in the NZ education context

-- the roles and responsibilities of a public servant
+- The roles and responsibilities of a public servant

 - ERO’s Code of Conduct